-Congratulations on your harvest.
+Congratulations on your harvest!
 We would like to provide a few tips for the best care of your animal so your meat will be in the best possible condition.
-And when your done, if you need a processor, call Pioneer Meats to help.
+When you’re done, if you need a processor, call Meats of Montana (fueled by Pioneer Meats) to help at (406) 932-4522.

 Completely dress the animal – Immediately